borti4938/n64adv2_pcb/README.md

 ![](./doc/img/flex_cable_bend.jpg)

-If you opt for the partial flex, pospone this step until you have the partial flex installed.
+If you opt for the partial flex, postpone this step until you have the partial flex installed (after step 3.2).
 Measure where the FFC cable needs to be bend.
 Apply some insulation tape for cable protection behind the bending area.